Leave (Get Out): Critical reception

-Johnny Loftus of AllMusic noted "Leave (Get Out)" as one of the album JoJo's top tracks, writing that it "doesn't have a lot of staying power, but its guitar figure is a nice touch, and the chorus hits with the right amount of tell-off brashness."
+Johnny Loftus of AllMusic noted "Leave (Get Out)" as one of the album JoJos top tracks, writing that it "doesn't have a lot of staying power, but its guitar figure is a nice touch, and the chorus hits with the right amount of tell-off brashness."
 Emma Morgan of Yahoo!
 Music UK called it her signature song, saying that it would be "strong enough" to base a music career on, but commented that she has no identity beyond this.

 Chart performance

 In the United States, "Leave (Get Out)" entered the Billboard Hot 100 at number 99 on April 10, 2004.
 The song made gradual movements up the chart, reaching the peak of number 12 on the issue dated July 31, 2004, 16 weeks after its debut.
 It lasted 12 more weeks on the Hot 100 and sold over 500,000 downloads, earning a gold certification by the Recording Industry Association of America (RIAA).
 Aside from the Hot 100, "Leave (Get Out)" managed to peak at the summit of the US Billboard Mainstream Top 40 for five consecutive weeks.
 It also peaked at number 33 on the Billboard Adult Top 40.

 "Leave (Get Out)" became an international success, reaching top five peaks in several European and Oceanic territories.
 The song peaked highest in Australia, New Zealand and the United Kingdom, all at number two.
 In Australia, the song debuted at its peak position and lasted on the singles chart for 15 weeks, eventually shipping 75,000 units to the country and earning a platinum certification by the Australian Recording Industry Association (ARIA).
 In New Zealand, the song entered the singles chart at number 36.
 It gained momentum in its second week, moving up to number five, earning the title of the week's "Greatest Gainer".
 The song stalled there for three weeks and reached its peak position two weeks after, on October 18, 2004.
 The song sold and streamed 30,000 units in New Zealand, earning a platinum certification by Recorded Music NZ (RMNZ).

-In the United Kingdom, "Leave (Get Out)" debuted and peaked at number two on the UK Singles Chart on September 5, 2004, behind "Flap Your Wings"/"My Place" by Nelly.
+In the United Kingdom, "Leave (Get Out)" debuted and peaked at number two on the UK Singles Chart on September 5, 2004.
 The song stayed in the top 10 for four more weeks and fell to number 21 the following week.
 The song quickly exited the UK Singles Chart, after two more weeks of descending the chart.
 "Leave (Get Out)" debuted on the Irish Singles Chart on September 2, 2004, at number eight.
 It peaked at number three two weeks later on September 16, 2004, moving from number seven and earning the title of the week's "Greatest Gainer".
 The song stalled at its peak position for three weeks and exited the chart two weeks later.